ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_overview.md

 ### Virtualization management
 {: #vc_hybrid_overview-virtualization-mgmt}

-This layer consists of vCenter Server Appliance (vCSA) with embedded Platform Services Controller (PSC), NSX Manager, two NSX Edge Services Gateway (ESGs), three NSX Controllers, and the IBM CloudDriver virtual server instance (VSI).
+This layer consists of vCenter Server Appliance (vCSA) with embedded Platform Services Controller (PSC), NSX Manager, two VMware NSX Edge™ Services Gateway (ESGs), three VMware NSX Controllers™, and the IBM CloudDriver virtual server instance (VSI).
 The CloudDriver VSI is deployed on demand as needed for certain operations such as adding hosts to the environment.

 The base offering is deployed with a vCenter Server appliance that is sized to support an environment with up to 400 hosts and up to 4000 VMs.
 The same vSphere API-compatible tools and scripts can be used to manage the IBM-hosted VMware environment.